 To return to the default setting, tap Revert to default.
 To view the default setting or change to custom waypoints, tap Pan Scan Settings again.

 Remember to turn on Pan Scan after you have selected your waypoints using the instructions above.

 - When Pan Scan and Motion Tagging are both turned on, any motion detected will be framed by a green box.

 - When Pan Scan and Motion Tracking are both turned on, the camera will deviate from the Pan Scan waypoints in order to follow motion detected at any waypoint.
 It will continue to follow the motion as long as motion is detected.
 Once motion is no longer detected, it will return to the Pan Scan mode.

 - If you have set a detection zone before turning on Pan Scan, when Pan Scan is turned on, the motion detection zone setting will be turned off and your Wyze Cam Pan will detect motion within the full screen at each waypoint.
 You will need to turn the motion detection zone back on after you have turned off the Pan Scan feature.

 Wyze Cam Pan’s Motion Tracking feature allows Wyze Cam Pan to automatically pan & tilt to follow motion detected within its field of view.
 It can be turned on/off independently of the Motion Detection and Motion Tagging features.

 Here’s a quick summary of the different settings related to motion that occurs in the camera’s field of view:

-- The Motion Detection feature determines whether Wyze Cam Pan records a 12-second alert video.
+- The Motion Detection feature determines whether Wyze Cam Pan records a 12-second Event video.

 - The Motion Tagging feature determines whether motion is framed by a green box.